Robert Fein: Biography

-Fein was born in Vienna, Austria on December 9, 1907, and was Jewish.
+Fein was born in Vienna, Austria on 9 December 1907, and was Jewish.
 He broke world weightlifting records 23 times in total, from 1931 to 1937, when his weightlifting career was abruptly ended by the Austrian authorities.

 At the 1929 European weightlifting championships in Vienna, Fein won the gold medal.
 At the 1930 European weightlifting championships in Munich, he won a bronze medal.

 At the 1934 European weightlifting championships in Genoa Fein again won a gold medal, which he shared with 1932 Olympic champion René Duverger.
 At the 1935 European weightlifting championships in Paris, he won a silver medal.

 1936 Olympic gold medal

 In the event for which he was likely best known, Fein competed in weightlifting at the 1936 Summer Olympics in Berlin, Germany.
 He won the gold medal in the lightweight class with a world record lift of 342.5 kilograms (755 pounds), with splits of 105+100+137.5, sharing the win with Anwar Mesbah, with whom his match had ended in a tie.
 Sixteen weightlifters from twelve nations competed.
-Fein became one of only thirteen Jewish Olympians to medal in the games which were held during Adolph Hitler's Nazi government, and following the imposition of the Nuremberg laws the previous Fall, which stripped Jews of German citizenship, access to many professions, and a public education.
+Fein became one of only thirteen Jewish Olympians to medal in the games which were held during Adolph Hitler's Nazi government, and following the imposition of the anti-Semitic Nuremberg laws.
+The Nuremberg Laws, passed in the fall of 1935, stripped German Jews of citizenship, opportunities to receive a public education, and access to many professions and public facilities.
+Jewish businesses had been boycotted and Jews could not serve in the legal profession, the civil service, teach in secondary schools or universities or vote or hold public office.